Herbal remedy lavender reduces anxiety with natural anti-inflammatory and analgesic properties.

-Lavender is an attractive flowering plant that is native to Italy, France, and Spain.
-Lavender is also referred to as common lavender, true lavender and English lavender (although not native to England) and has beautiful flowers that can range in color from bluish-purple, lavender, violet-blue, to a whitish-pink.
+Lavender is an attractive flowering plant that is native to mountainous regions of Northern Africa and the Mediterranean.
+Lavender is also referred to as common lavender, true lavender and English lavender although it is not native to England.
+Its beautiful and aromatic flowers can range in color from bluish-purple, lavender and violet-blue to a whitish-pink.

 Photos of Lavender

 Native Remedies recommends you consult your doctor before introducing new herbal products into your regimen.
 Always ensure you are buying high-quality, laboratory-tested supplements from a reputable supplier.
 At Native Remedies, we back all our products with a 100 percent money-back guarantee.
 If you’re not happy with your purchase after trying it for 30 days, simply send it back for a refund.
 Here’s to your good health!